What would you say if someone offered you this Mid Century Modern chest for free?

 For the rest of the chest, I decided to go white.
-A flat white that I would finish in a RustOleum Matte poly finish as well.
+A flat white that I would finish in a matte poly as well.

 The pulls were gorgeous, but needed some TLC, so I used my Bar Keepers Friend® to polish them up.
 Look at what was hiding in there!

 After all is said and done, I am tickled with the updated look that stays true to the classic retro style.

 Clean lines and a style that can fit into most any decor.
 I love it.